SF S.T.E.A.M. Academy K-5

 Writing ideas and narratives helps children develop language skills, creativity, and analytical thinking.
 They also learn sentence structure, grammar, and vocabulary.
 Students learn communication skills in meaningful and functional contexts by organizing ideas and expressing emotions in different print genres.
 They actively engage with language, improving their written fluency and overall literacy.

-Children are born with the ability to count and engage in cardinal reasoning,
+Children are born with the ability to count and engage in cardinal reasoning.

-They can estimate and quantify single sets of 1,2, and 3 with prompts.
+They can estimate and quantify single sets of 1, 2, and 3 with prompts.

-Tapping into these natural abilities in math learning makes math concepts and processes relatable.
+Harnessing these natural abilities in math learning

-We aim to create an equal playing field and enrich math learning for ALL students.
+We aim to create an equal playing field and enrich math learning for all students.

 Daily Kinesthetic Sessions: